- Reference Number: HEY-281/2021

 What is a vulvoscopy?

 A vulvoscopy is an examination of the vulva.
 The vulva comprises of the clitoris and two pairs of skin folds (labia) forming the external visible part of the female genitalia.
 A special microscope called a colposcope is used to see the area.
+Special stains may be used.
+This may lead to slight stinging or irritation which often settles soon after.

 What is a vulval biopsy?